mendix/docs/content/howto/mobile/publishing-a-mendix-hybrid-mobile-app-in-mobile-app-stores.md

 Apple provides general information on [publishing an iOS app in the Apple App Store](https://developer.apple.com/programs/ios/distribute.html).
 Before uploading your app, make sure to check the [App Review Guidelines](https://developer.apple.com/app-store/review/) to make sure your app will be accepted.
 An Apple Developer Account is required.
 If you do not have one, [register as an Apple Developer](https://developer.apple.com/register/index.action).

 1. Click the **Signing Keys** tab, and under **iOS**, click **add a key**.
-2. A pop-up window will prompt you to upload a certificate file and a provisioning profile file.
+2. A dialog box will prompt you to upload a certificate file and a provisioning profile file.
 You can get those files from Apple.
 The certificate is the *.p12* file, and the provisioning profile is the *.mobileprovision* file.
 For more information, see [Managing App Signing Keys](/refguide/managing-app-signing-keys).
 3. Give the key a title that you can easily recognize, and upload the files.
 4. Before using the key, it must be unlocked with the passphrase that was set up for the key.
 Click the lock with the yellow background on the same row as the key and enter the passphrase.
 As the pop-up window states, the key can now be used for builds for the period of an hour.
 After an hour, the passphrase needs to be entered again for security reasons.
 5. Now you are ready to configure the app.
 Click **Apps** at the top of the page to go to an overview showing your apps.
 Click  your app's name or logo to go to the details of the app.